Share It On

 cc

-• Take care of yourself – take care of your crew
+Take care of yourself & your crew

 Remember, fatigue is difficult to self-diagnose and is literally a ‘silent killer’.
 Consciously monitor your alertness and stress levels as well as within your crew and encourage your crew to be assertive, including when it comes to fitness.